RobinsonLab/GlobalCurve/README.md

 - data format is that of a .prn file (can export from excel)
 - windows formated EOL: CR+LF
 - usually given a .glo extension.
-- Format: The IRF and the # counts in each channel as two columns.
+- Format: Columns 1 and 2 are IRF counts, respectively.
+Rows are channels 0, 1, 2, ....
 Column 3, which specifies the precision of the data (sd) is optional.
 When omitted, the analysis assumed Poisson noise, where sd = sqrt(n).
 The header contains, successively,
     * time/channel (ns/chan)
     * start channel of the convolution
     * stop channel of chi^2 calculation